How can I catch more fish?

 3. Check the tides and best fishing times for that day

-We have found that sunrise and sunset are always a great time to fish, regardless of what the apps say.
-Schools of Australian Salmon can also appear at any time of the day, even when fish activity is supposedly zero.
+Sunrise and sunset are also reliable times to fish, regardless of what the apps suggest.
+In addition, species like Australian salmon can appear at any time of day, even when activity levels are predicted to be low.

 4. Decide which fish species to target